-When Christine Lagarde quipped at the World Economic Forum in Davosearlier this year as the head of International Monetary Fund to mention “ It is not clear, that we are able to remedy them under the current infrastructure”, economists were quick to add that while globalization can mean many things, there was increased doubts among their minds on issues related to free trade, as the previous summer witnessed announcement from Britain wanting to seek divorce from the largest trading bloc in the globe.
+When Christine Lagarde quipped at the World Economic Forum in Davos earlier this year as the head of International Monetary Fund to mention “ It is not clear, that we are able to remedy them under the current infrastructure”, economists were quick to add that while globalization can mean many things, there were increased doubts among their minds on issues related to free trade, as the previous summer witnessed announcement from Britain wanting to seek divorce from the largest trading bloc in the globe.

-Then, Donald Trump President of the United States surprised the international community by immediately deciding to withdraw from major deals, walked away from traditional bi-lateral partnerships [China / EU], levied tariffs and announced a populist ‘Americanism and not globalism policy’, it prompted the elections across key nations- France and Germany in the wake of post migration controversy that had the anti-globalization parties back lashing- four out five jobs being sacrificed owing to technological advancements rather than actual trade leading to depressing wage rates.
+Then, Donald Trump President of the United States surprised the international community by immediately deciding to withdraw from major deals, walking away from traditional bi-lateral partnerships [China / EU], levied tariffs, and announcing a populist ‘Americanism and not globalism policy’, it prompted the elections across key nations- France and Germany in the wake of post-migration controversy that had the anti-globalization parties back lashing- four out five jobs being sacrificed owing to technological advancements rather than actual trade leading to depressing wage rates.

-Economists and Politicians continue to remain cautious that despite the political consequences of anti-free trade policies, which is being dished as electoral agenda in nations after nations or a promise to restrict with higher tariffs and taxes on global corporations.
+Economists and politicians continue to remain cautious despite the political consequences of anti-free trade policies, which are being dished as electoral agenda in nations after nations or a promise to restrict with higher tariffs and taxes on global corporations.

-The term globalization has been used to describe different countries join for economic political and educational equality.
+The term globalization has been used to describe different countries joining for economic political and educational equality.
 The countries joining together thinks about themselves as part of the world rather than as a separate country.

 Positive Impacts of Globalization

-2. As the communication between the countries becomes open sharing of information became easier due to globalization.
+- As the communication between the countries becomes open sharing of information became easier due to globalization.
 This has also contributed to the increase in speed of transportation of products.

-3. Countries joining together through globalization will remove the cultural barriers and make the world a global village.
+- Countries joining together through globalization will remove the cultural barriers and make the world a global village.
 Globalization makes the countries adopt the factors that are beneficial in the long run.

-4. There is also a possibility of less war between developed countries due to globalization.
+- There is also a possibility of less war between developed countries due to globalization.

-The Negative Impact of Globalization is as follows
+Negative Impact of Globalization

-1. If the rules and regulations regarding the protection of the environment are less in underdeveloped countries, other developed countries can manufacture products that may harm the environment.
+- If the rules and regulations regarding the protection of the environment are less in underdeveloped countries, other developed countries can manufacture products that may harm the environment.